 Can I claim it?

 - You must have been credited with NI contributions throughout your working years.
 The amount you will receive depends on the number of years of contributions.
-Under the new system you need a maximum of 10 years contributions to qualify.
+Under the new system you need at least 10 years contributions to qualify.